Chhota Shigri

 The Chhota Shigri Glacier lies on the northern slope of the main ridge of the Pir Panjal Range of the inner Himalayas, east of the Rohtang Pass (H.P.).
-The high, steep ridges and mountain terrain provide an ideal condition for the development of this glacier.
+The high, steep ridges and mountain terrain provide ideal conditions for the development of this glacier.

 Geography

 The Chhota Shigri Glacier is covering about 16 sqkm area.
 The total drainage area of Chhota Shigri Glacier stream is approximately 35 sqkm.
 There is very high gradient from accumulation zone to ablation area and snout.
 The glacier meltwater drains out in a single confined stream and meets the Chandra River.
 Lateral moraines are present all along the body of the glacier up to the accumulation zone.
 This glacier is one of the best recorded in terms of mass budget studies among the other glaciers in the entire Himalayan region.
 Since 2002, Jawaharlal Nehru University in New Delhi is monitoring the glaciers for its mass balance and different hydrological aspects on an annual basis.